Neapolitan language

-Neapolitan (autonym: ('o n)napulitano /nap/; napoletano) is a Romance language of the Southern Italo-Romance group spoken in most of continental Southern Italy.
+Neapolitan (autonym: ('o n)napulitano /nap/; napoletano), is a Romance language of the Italo-Dalmatian branch spoken in most of continental Southern Italy.
 It is named after the Kingdom of Naples, which once covered most of the area, and the city of Naples was its capital.
 On 14 October 2008, a law by the Region of Campania stated that Neapolitan was to be protected.

 While the language group is native to much of continental Southern Italy or the former Kingdom of Naples, the terms Neapolitan, napulitano or napoletano may also instead refer more narrowly to the specific variety spoken natively in the city of Naples and the immediately surrounding Naples metropolitan area and Campania region.
 The present article mostly deals with this variety, which enjoys a certain degree of prestige and has historically wide written attestations.